Blequi/binarytree/README.md

 -- creating a binary tree instance using the default comparer for strings local tree = binarytree()

--- adding numbers to it
+-- adding strings to it
 tree:add("e")
 tree:add("c")
 tree:add("d")